SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 Ah, crap.
 I guess I'm going to go longer than Bill Mitchell today.

 Maybe not... haven't I written enough?

 The Household Budget analogy Nicola Willis is officially proclaiming is domestic terrorism.
 It is *needless* austerity.
 Austerity kills poor people who might otherwise have lived a little longer and contributed meaningful to a decent society.
 The Tories are always paying lip service to a "decent society" but they have no clue how to promote one in their policy analysis.

+I was going to blab on about the dickhead post-Keynesians who worry and fret, like the old grannies they are, about "balance of payments constraints" and inflation.
+But I am sick of their kind.
+Let them wallow in their own stupidity and die an ignoble death.

+I can be such a nerd if I wanted and worry and fret like an old granny about inflation and "dollar devaluation" --- but why?
+It serves no useful purpose.
+We will not win the psychological battle to overcome "fear of inflation" and "fer of the national debt" is we sink to such nerdery.

+We just need to be bold and tell the true story about the monetary system.
+People are not so dumb, they just haven't lifted the veil over their eyes drawn by neoliberalism.

+Sock cucking around fretting about the purely psychological constraints is a mugs game.
+(Even Kelton and Kaboub are guilty of playing that game.)
+We can admit those psychological political barriers are real, but the way to overcome them is the Emperor's New Clothes story.
+Just say they are needless self-imposed constraints.
+Hence best to overcome the false psyschology.

 <table style="border-collapse: collapse; border=0;">